GrantBirki/tgct/content/posts/tgct/index.md

 Being a generally anxious person (health wise) to begin with, I began frantically searching online for information about PVNS.
 I found myself on dozens of different websites, reading research papers, and attempting to study other MRI images of PVNS.
 The information that I found began to scare me even more, I was reading about how PVNS can be aggressive, how it can destroy joints and even bone, and how it can even recur after treatment.
 At the time I wish I could have just turned off my brain and stopped thinking about it, but I couldn't.
 This disease was rare and my doctor knew almost nothing about it.
 I felt like I would need to be my own doctor, researcher, and advocate.

 I felt alone.

+### Second Opinions

+Right away after being diagnosed, I knew that I needed to get more eyes on my results.
+If this disease is truly as rare as they say it is, then that also means that there has to be limited diagnostic experience with it as well.
+That means that its quite possible I have been misdiagnosed and I don't actually have PVNS/TGCT.

+> The chances of being stuck by lightning are [1 in 15,300](https://www.britannica.com/question/What-are-the-chances-of-being-struck-by-lightning#:~:text=The%20odds%20that%20one%20will,struck%20by%20lightning%20every%20year.) so surely I haven't developed a tumor with 39 in 1,000,000 odds, right?